MikeHopley/ftl-ships-strategy/index.md

 The ideal upgrade path is:

 * Cloaking-3
-* Hacking (hacking-2 by sector 3)
+* Hacking
 * Shields
 * Shields-3, shields-4

 Spend your first 50 scrap on cloaking-3.
 This lets you kill most enemies before they can fire, by cloaking first.

-The Glaive falls off hard against 2 shields, so get extra offence before sector 3, and this is more important than shields.
+The Glaive falls off hard against 2 shields, so try to get extra offence before sector 3.
 Hacking is ideal; failing that, look for a 1-power weapon.

 2-power weapons are costly to get online with the Glaive: as well as buying the weapon, you need 165 scrap for weapons-6 and power.
 This can leave you vulnerable in sector 3 (and maybe even sector 4).
 Consider replacing the Glaive with another weapon that you can get online sooner; ideally still keep the Glaive for later, but sell it if necessary.
 For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.